About IJ4EU

 What are the publication deadlines and what happens if we encounter delays?

-Publication deadlines for both calls of the Investigation Support Scheme are six months from the point of receiving the grant, or at the latest by:
+Publication deadlines for all three calls of the Investigation Support Scheme are six months from the point of receiving the grant.

 We expect grantees to fulfil the core publication requirements by this time.
 Publication may, of course, continue beyond this deadline.